mbaumer/us_hep_funding/docs/_states/PA.md

 [Back to top](#top)
 ## PA-08 -- Rep. Matt Cartwright (D) -- [Wikipedia](https://en.wikipedia.org/wiki/PA-08)
 ### Committees
-Matt Cartwright is the #2 Republican on the House Appropriations Subcommittee on Commerce, Justice, and Science
+Matt Cartwright is the #2 Democrat on the House Appropriations Subcommittee on Commerce, Justice, and Science

-Matt Cartwright is the #18 Republican on the House Committee on Appropriations
+Matt Cartwright is the #18 Democrat on the House Committee on Appropriations

 ### HEP Grants
 ```